MicrosoftDocs/azure-docs-cli/latest/docs-ref-conceptual/install-azure-cli.md

 > [!WARNING]
 > The Homebrew formula for the Azure CLI, `azure-cli`, is currently out of date and will install a previous version.

-## Windows
+## Install on Windows

-You can install Azure CLI 2.0 with the MSI and use it in the Windows command-line, or you can install the CLI with apt-get on Bash on Ubuntu on Windows.
+You can install Azure CLI 2.0 with the MSI and use it in the Windows command-line, or you can install the CLI with `apt-get` on Bash on Ubuntu on Windows.

-### MSI for the Windows command-line
+### Install with MSI for the Windows command-line

-To install the CLI on Windows and use it in the Windows command-line, download and run the [msi](https://aka.ms/InstallAzureCliWindows).
+To install the CLI on Windows and use it in the Windows command-line, download and run the [MSI](https://aka.ms/InstallAzureCliWindows).

-### apt-get for Bash on Ubuntu on Windows
+### Install with apt-get for Bash on Ubuntu on Windows

 1. If you don't have Bash on Windows, [install it](https://msdn.microsoft.com/commandline/wsl/install_guide).